Co-occurring conditions and autism

 People with OCD have thoughts that they don’t want but can’t get out of their heads.
 They behave in repetitive and compulsive ways to deal with these thoughts.
 For example, they might wash their hands over and over again, or arrange or count objects in patterns, as a way of cancelling out bad thoughts with good thoughts.

-How common is OCD in children with autism spectrum disorder?
+How common is OCD in autistic children?

 How is OCD treated?